josh-jacobson/lambda-lecture-notes/3-1-advanced-react/1-class-components.md

 export default Lambda;
 ```

-The base Component class includes built-in functionality for handling state and props, with specific lifecycle methods that run at different points throughout the component's "lifecyele" (from mounting in your app, to updating state, and eventually unmounting -- we'll study these in the next lecture).
+The base Component class includes built-in functionality for handling state and props, with specific methods that run at various points throughout the component's "lifecycle" (from mounting in your app, to updating, and eventually unmounting -- we'll study these in the next lecture).

 The default `React.Component` constructor initializes `this.props` and other useful things -- feel free to look at the [React.Component constructor source code](https://github.com/facebook/react/blob/1d25aa5787d4e19704c049c3cfa985d3b5190e0d/packages/react/src/ReactBaseClasses.js#L22) if you're curious about what that `super()` call actually does.